sinclairzx81/hammer/readme.md

 }
 ```

-The `server` and `website` applications can import with the following.
+Once configured, the `server` and `website` applications can import with the following.

 ```typescript
 import { Foo } from '@libs/shared'